draperlaboratory/VIBES/README.md

 * `"func" : "NAME"` -
   Specifies the name of the function you want to verify.
-* `"property" : "S-EXP"` -
+* `"wp-params" : {WP-PARAMS}"` -
+  Specifies verification parameters to pass to WP.
+The following are common:
-  Specifies the correctness property (as an S-expression in a JSON string) that VIBES should use to verify the correctness of FUNC in the patched exe.
+  * `"postcond": "S-EXP"` - Specifies the postcondition correctness property (as an S-expression in a JSON string) that WP should use to verify the correctness of FUNC in the patched exe.
+  * `"precond": "S-EXP"` - Specifies a precondition (as an S-expression in a JSON string) that WP should assume when verifying the correctness of FUNC in the patched exe.
 * `"patches" : [PATCH-OBJECTS]"` -
   Specifies the patches to apply as an array of patch fragment description objects.
 Each object in the array describes a change to a single contiguous